itjosephk2/task-tracker-react/README.md

 #### Description

 The taskTask View page allows the user to view the full details of the task.
 I think it is kind of fun with the emojis and on mobile it allows you to have a full breakdown of the task.
+A task can also be delted or edited from here.

 #### Planned Improvements